-More than one person recommended Simbio to us as the best place to eat brunch in Bucharest, and we enjoyed the restaurant’s weekend scene filled with multi-generational diners enjoying food in the neighborhood restaurant’s outdoor setting (pictured at the top.)
-Sadly, we were not impressed by the overcooked eggs in our Shakshuka.
-Go here for the lively backyard garden scene, but not so much for the breakfast food.
-Can anyone properly cook an egg in this city?
+More than one person recommended Simbio to us as the best place to eat brunch in Bucharest.
+We enjoyed the restaurant’s weekend scene filled with multi-generational diners enjoying food in the neighborhood restaurant’s outdoor setting (pictured at the top).

 Simbio is located at Strada Negustori 26, Bucureşti 030167, Romania.

 Situated in a former print shop, Energiea serves über portions of comfort foods like ribs and burgers and well as jumbo salads, smoothies and lemonade.
 Although owned by the same team that runs Pâine şi Vin, Energiea is not a fine dining establishment.